UNINETTSigma2/documentation/code_development/guides/pytorch_olivia/PyTorchMultiGpu.md

 :depth: 2
 ```

 This is part 2 of the PyTorch on Olivia guide.
-See {ref}`pytorch-on-olivia` for the single-GPU setup.
+See {ref}`pytorch-single-gpu` for the single-GPU setup.

 ## Learning Outcomes